 Highlights of our Social Studies Program

-• Concepts in history are grounded in and connected to students’ current experience.
+Concepts in history are grounded in and connected to students’ current experiences.

 Highlights of our Technology Program

-• Our Librarian integrates the use of the technology, creating a robust Library/Media program.
+Our Librarian integrates the use of technology, creating a robust Library/Media program.

 Highlights of our Physical Education Program

-Classroom-based Assessments: Teachers utilize assessments on an on-going basis to ensure that students arelearning.
-They also use the data from assessments to plan futurelessons.
-These assessments are often designed by the teachersthemselves.
+Classroom-based Assessments: Teachers utilize assessments on an ongoing basis to ensure that students are learning.
+They also use the data from assessments to plan future lessons.
+The teachers themselves often design these assessments.